Albert Gerald Lewis

 Albert Gerald Lewis, DFC1 (10 April 1918 – 14 December 1982) was a South African fighter pilot and fighter ace who scored an ace in a day during the Battle of Britain, later being featured in a Life magazine article about the Battle of Britain.

 Early life

 Born in Kimberley on 10 April 1918, Lewis attended Kimberley Boys' High School.

 Royal Air Force career

 Lewis joined the Royal Air Force when he was 20.
-He flew with No. 616 Squadron at the outbreak of hostilities as a ferry pilot and then moved to No. 504 Squadron, flying Hurricanes.
+He flew with No. 616 Squadron at the outbreak of hostilities as a ferry pilot.
+He was confirmed in his pilot officer rank in November.
+He then moved to No. 504 Squadron, flying Hurricanes.
 He then moved to No. 85 Squadron in France in April 1940.
 On 19 May he shot down five enemy aircraft before he was himself shot down over Lille.

 On 29 April Lewis married Betty Yvonne Coxon at St. Paul's Church, Whiteshill, Stroud, where he would later farm.

 In June 1940 Lewis was awarded the Distinguished Flying Cross (DFC).
+The citation, published in The London Gazette, read:

 On 18 August 1940 Lewis probably destroyed a Bf 110 and on the 31st a Bf 109.